gazebosim/gazebo-classic/doc/designs/template.md

 List and describe the tests that will be created.
 For example:

 1. Test: Plot View
-    1. case: Plot window should appear when signaled by QT.
+    a. case: Plot window should appear when signaled by QT.
-    1. case: Plot simulation time should produce correct results when save to CSV
+    a. case: Plot simulation time should produce correct results when save to CSV
-    1. case: Signalling a close should close the plotting window.
+    a. case: Signalling a close should close the plotting window.
 1. Test: Multiple plots
-    1. case: Create two plots with identical data.
+    a. case: Create two plots with identical data.
 Saved CSV data from each should be identical